praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 ---
-title: Asynchronous deployment
+title: Asynchronous Deployment
-seo-title: Asynchronous deployment in Adobe Experience Platform Launch
-description: Asynchronous deployment with Adobe Experience Platform Launch
+description: Learn how to asynchronously deploy Adobe Experience Platform Launch libraries on your website.
-seo-description: Asynchronous deployment with Adobe Experience Platform Launch
 ---

 # Asynchronous deployment